Social listening is super important and something you thought you had a good handle on. It was one of the things you liked about your company.

 The beauty of social listening is that’s not just for the customers you speak with in-person.
 In basic terms, social listening is when you put your eyes and ears to social media and see what others think of your band.

 Asking why is a super effective social listening trick to engage customers.
 It gives them a chance to express what they want and get to the heart of things.
-But you don’t
+But you don’t have keep asking why in the annoying way a child does; you can change it up.

 “I’ve heard you really like our financing program.
 Why is that?”